More information about DACA and driver's licenses, DACA and health care, DACA and workers' rights, etc.

 Deferred Action for Childhood Arrivals (DACA) Renewal Process

-U.S. Citizenship and Immigration Services (USCIS) has released a revised Form I-821D, the Deferred Action for Childhood Arrivals (DACA) application form, along with new application instructions.
+U.S. Citizenship and Immigration Services (USCIS) has released a revised Form I-821D, the Deferred Action for Childhood Arrivals (DACA) application form, along with application instructions.
 The instructions cover both applying for DACA for the first time and applying to renew DACA.
 The following answers to frequently asked questions regarding the DACA renewal process are based on what we know so far.
 The information presented here is intended primarily for people applying to renew DACA, and for legal service providers and organizers.

 This document is a work in progress and will be updated as USCIS releases more details about the DACA renewal process.